danbarr/hcp-packer-webhook-aws/README.md

 - Restored iteration: cancels the AMI deprecation and removes the tags added by the revoked handler
 - Deleted iteration: deregisters the AMI(s) and deletes the associated snapshots

+Credit to [Grant Orchard](https://github.com/grantorchard) in the HashiCorp Field CTO org for [this starting point](https://github.com/tfo-apj-demos/terraform-aws-packer-webhook-mutation).

 ## Prerequisites

+- An AWS account with credentials sufficient to create the resources in this config.
+Refer to the [Authentication and Configuration](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration) guide in the AWS provider docs.
-- An HCP service account (organization or project level) to bootstrap the configuration ("Admin" role is required to create a new project-level service account for the handler to use).
+- An HCP service account (organization or project level) to bootstrap the configuration.
+The "Admin" role is required to create a new project-level service account for the handler to use.
 - A key for the above service account set in `HCP_CLIENT_ID` and `HCP_CLIENT_SECRET` environment variables to authenticate the `hcp` provider.
 If a project-level service account is used, `HCP_PROJECT_ID` is also required.
-Refer to the [Authenticate with HCP](https://registry.terraform.io/providers/hashicorp/hcp/latest/docs/guides/auth) guide in the provider docs.
+Refer to the [Authenticate with HCP](https://registry.terraform.io/providers/hashicorp/hcp/latest/docs/guides/auth) guide in the HCP provider docs.

 ## Usage